 Before we discuss Nigeria Custom Service ranks and their salary, we should note that our local Customs service is not only about exportation and importation of goods.
 There is way more than this, and it is actually very interesting to become a Customs officer and dive into all the tasks and numerous opportunities.

-The long history of Nigeria Custom service dates back to 1891.
-There were many changes, updates, initiatives before it became a real paramilitary organization with integrated services of preventive, maritime and technical departments.
+The long history of Nigeria Custom Service dates back to 1891.
+There were many changes, updates, initiatives before it became a real paramilitary organisation with integrated services of preventive, maritime and technical departments.

-The modern Customs is a big organization under the Federal Ministry of Finance that has several major departments where you can potentially work if you become a Customs officer.
+The modern Customs is a big organisation under the Federal Ministry of Finance that has several major departments where you can potentially work if you become a Customs officer.
 The main departments are:

 - Trade & tariff service